What Does Every UF 100 Course Have in Common?

 THE AGE OF INFORMATION

 This course investigates how mass media and information technology shape the way we understand the world around us.
 We will address the following questions: Is all this information making us more informed?
 Why has ‘fake news’ become such an issue?
 And how does advertising and social media curate our choices, values, and identities?
 Lead Instructors: Erik Hadley or Tim Guill.
 (Online only.
 Limited space available.)

 THE PURPOSES OF COLLEGE: LITERATURE ON THE AMERICAN UNIVERSITY

 What should college be for?
 This course plunges students into an examination of higher education and its role in society.
 Students are expected to dig deeply into a wide range of readings and to explore the purposes of college from multiple perspectives.
 Students work extensively in teams to research and share ideas about how to make the most of their own university experience and how to shape higher education for the future.
-Instructors: Stephanie Cox, Corey Simpson, April Kolman.
-(Online only.)
+Lead Instructor: Corey Simpson.
+(Online only.
+Limited space available.)

 Stories pass to and through us in many forms — through writing, images, songs, voice, architecture, etc. Some stay with us and shape the way we understand ourselves and the world.
 In this class, we will read, discuss, and research in order to reflect on the role significant stories have played in our own lives, how they impact what we know, what we can do, and who we become.
 Lead Instructor: Stephanie Cox.
 (Online only.
 Limited space available.)